tischda/gcd/README.md

 	Use the /D switch to change current drive in addition to changing current directory for a drive.

-I want it to be set transparently.
+I want it to be set automatically.

 ### Install